gucasassi/ticketing/README.md

-# Ticketing: NextJS & Microservices Ticket Sales Platform
+# Wave: NextJS & Microservices Ticket Sales Platform

-Ticketing is an advanced platform for managing and purchasing event tickets, combining the strengths of NextJS for frontend development and a robust microservices backend in NodeJS, coordinated via NATS.
+Wave is an advanced platform for managing and purchasing event tickets, combining the strengths of NextJS for frontend development and a robust microservices backend in NodeJS, coordinated via NATS.

 ## Features